-PROPOSAL 2: AMENDMENT TO CERTIFICATE OF INCORPORATION TO INCREASE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK
+PROPOSAL 3: AMENDMENT TO CERTIFICATE OF INCORPORATION TO INCREASE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK

-Our Board of Directors has adopted resolutions approving and submitting to a vote of the stockholders an amendment to Article FOURTH of our Certificate of Incorporation ("Certificate") to increase the number of authorized shares of common stock from 30,000,000 to 75,000,000.
+Our Board of Directors has adopted resolutions approving and submitting to a vote of the stockholders an amendment to Article FOURTH of our Certificate of Incorporation to increase the number of authorized shares of common stock from 75,000,000 to 150,000,000.

 Our Board of Directors believes that the availability of additional authorized shares of common stock will provide us with the flexibility in the future to issue shares of our common stock (i) for general corporate purposes, including raising additional capital and settling outstanding obligations, (ii) in connection with present and future employee benefit programs and (iii) in connection with acquisitions of companies or assets.
-We have no plans, arrangements or understandings, whether written or oral, to issue any of the common stock that will be newly available following the approval of this proposal by our stockholders.
+We have no plans, arrangements or understandings, whether written or oral, to issue any of the common stock that will be newly available following the approval of this proposal by our stockholders except as discussed under Proposal 5: "Amendment to Certificate of Incorporation to Effect a Reverse Stock Split-Reasons for the Reverse Stock Split-Contemplated Public Offering".

 Our Board of Directors will determine whether, when and on what terms the issuance of shares of our common stock may be warranted in connection with any future actions.
-No further action or authorization by our stockholders will be necessary before the issuance of the additional shares of our common stock authorized under our Certificate, except as may be required for a particular transaction by applicable law or regulatory agencies or by the rules of any stock market or exchange on which our common stock may then be listed.
+No further action or authorization by our stockholders will be necessary before the issuance of the additional shares of our common stock authorized under our Certificate of Incorporation, except as may be required for a particular transaction by applicable law or regulatory agencies or by the rules of any stock market or exchange on which our common stock may then be listed.

-Our Certificate currently authorizes the issuance of 30,000,000 shares of common stock, par value \$0.001 per share, and 5,000,000 shares of preferred stock, par value \$0.01 per share.
-As of June 28, 2018, there were 6,647,521 shares of common stock outstanding and no shares of preferred stock outstanding.
-In addition, as of June 28, 2018, 9,257,121 shares of common stock were issuable upon the exercise of outstanding options and warrants and the conversion of outstanding promissory notes.
+Our Certificate of Incorporation currently authorizes the issuance of 75,000,000 shares of common stock, par value \$0.001 per share, and 20,000,000 shares of preferred stock, par value \$0.01 per share.
+As of April 2, 2019, there were 14,825,502 shares of common stock outstanding and no shares of preferred stock outstanding.
+In addition, as of April 2, 2019, 9,384,376 shares of common stock were issuable upon the exercise of outstanding options and warrants and 58,554,518 shares of common stock were reserved for issuance in connection with the conversion of outstanding promissory notes (such reserve being substantially in excess of the number of shares of common stock currently issuable upon such conversion).